pgaulon/pgaulon.github.io/2022-11-15-htb-hack-the-boo-ctf/web_cursed_party.md

 			timeout: 5000
 		});
 ```
+The bot is authenticating using a cookie, containing a [JWT](https://jwt.io/), signed by the webapp secret.
+The JWT contains the flag.
 Stealing this cookie will give us the flag.
-Since we need to steal a cookie via a form, this is most likely by using an XSS.
+This is most likely by using an [XSS](https://owasp.org/www-community/attacks/xss/).

 Indeed the admin page displaying the requests is vulnerable to XSS